deepchecks/deepchecks/docs/source/tutorials/vision/detection_tutorial.rst

 .. code-block:: python

     # We have a single label here, which is the tomato class
-    # The label_map is a dictionary that maps the class id to the class name.
+    # The label_map is a dictionary that maps the class id to the class name, for display purposes.
     LABEL_MAP = {
       1: 'Tomato'
     }